-Your proximity to prominent money centres might influence how much importance you give to this strategy.
-However, organizing an NDR abroad requires a good bit of upfront research and planning to be worth the fairly significant investment of time and effort.
-Which brings us to the question at hand: Given the limited time and resources most IROs have today, is the investment required for targeting global pools of capital worth it?
+Your proximity to prominent money centers might influence how much importance you give to this strategy.
+However, organizing an international NDR (Non-Deal Roadshow) abroad requires a good bit of upfront research and planning to be worth the fairly significant investment of time and effort.
+This brings us to the question at hand: Given the limited time and resources most IROs have today, is the investment required for targeting global pools of capital worth it?

 The opportunity abroad